DeepDriveMD/DeepDriveMD-pipeline/README.md

 data/sys2:
 comp.pdb comp.top
 ```
-Where the topology files are optional and only used when `md_stage.solvent_type` is "explicit".
-Only one system directory is needed but an arbitrary number is supported.
+Where the topology files are optional and only used when `molecular_dynamics_stage.task_config.solvent_type` is "explicit".
+Only one system directory is needed but an arbitrary number are supported.
 Also note that the system directory names are arbitrary.
-The path to the `data` directory should be passed into the config via `md_stage.initial_configs_dir`.
+The path to the `data` directory should be passed into the config via `molecular_dynamics_stage.initial_pdb_dir`.